A Java XBRL API.

 The XBRLAPI has a number of important limitations.
 Before deciding to work with it, consider whether the following limitations will impact you work:

-- The API does not support modification of XBRL data.
+- It does not support modification of XBRL data.
 More specifically, any creation or modification of XBRL taxonomies needs to be done to XBRL data that is not being exposed via the API.
 If you need to create XBRL content, consider the approach shown in the rendering example.
 It is fairly broadly applicable to a wide range if XBRL creation scenarios.